MauroAndretta/WikiRag/README.md

 remember to activate [Qdrant](#qdrant) to be able to successfully load the qdrant points in the vector database.

 2. You can run the entire pipeline in one go using a script `vectorization_pipeline/tasks.py`.
-Below are the options:

 #### Using a Python Automation Script with Invoke

 For a more flexible and cross-platform solution, you can use a Python script with the `Invoke` library:

-1. Install `Invoke` or use directly the `wiki_rag.yaml` to create the `wiki_rag` environment which already      contains all the necessary packages:
+1. Install `Invoke` or use directly the `wiki_rag.yaml` to create the `wiki_rag` environment which already contains all the necessary packages to execute the documents vectorization pipeline:

     ```bash
     pip install invoke
     ```

-3. Run the pipeline with the following command (it is suggested to run it from the root directory of this project to avoid problems with the paths):
+2. Run the pipeline with the following command (it is suggested to run it from the root directory of this project to avoid problems with the paths):

     ```bash
     python -m invoke --search-root vectorization_pipeline full-vectorization-pipeline